-In some areas, particularly in the stairways below podium level, fire safety escape signage is considered to be inadequate.
-This had previously been identified and a "Barbican Fire Sign Strategy" completed by BB7 in October 2021.
+In some areas, fire safety escape signage is considered to be inadequate.
+This had previously been identified and a "Barbican Fire Sign Strategy" was completed by BB7 in October 2021.
 This detailed strategy highlights the deficiencies and provides recommendations for new signage.